ja11sop/cuppa/README.md

 scons -D --test
 ```

-If we only want to build and test *debug''* executables we can instead write this:
+If we only want to build and test *debug* executables we can instead write this:

 ```sh
 scons -D --dbg --test